 WAKE UP SLEEPING BEAUTY!

 One Act stage play for young audiences (ideal for ages 6-10)

 (45 minutes, 4 actors)

 Produced by The Live Action Theatre Project, directed by Rosaruby Kagan.
 Featuring Leigh Ann Taylor, Elisabeth Yale, William Ward and Lise Vignealt.
 Premiered at the Centaur Children’s Series (November 2015) and presented at the 2016 Shortstanding Festival, Springworks Festival (Stratford, Ontario), TA DA festival (Wakefield, QC), Hudson Village Theatre (Hudson, QC) , and schools & theatres in the Montreal region in 2017.
-Excerpts of this play were also shared at two academic presentations: Special guest lecture at Concordia University on the topic of "Equilibrium as an artist/educator" and at the 2016 Artful Inquiry Symposium at McGill University "Emergent Identities through Multi Textural Dialogue" co-presented with Darlene St. Georges (visual artist and educator, B.ED, M. A, PH.D candidate)
+Excerpts of this play were presented at two academic presentations: Special guest lecture at Concordia University on the topic of "Equilibrium as an artist/educator" and the 2016 Artful Inquiry Symposium at McGill University "Emergent Identities through Multi Textural Dialogue" co-presented with Darlene St. Georges (visual artist and educator, B.ED, M. A, PH.D candidate)

 "True interactive theatre.
 Top notch performances with lots of spontaneity!"

 -Quebec Drama Observer

 "This show is perfect for young audiences and parents can enjoy it too!
 Even I got caught up in the fun and adventure! "